Vaishnavi-M-Patil/branchRepo/README.md

-### Terraform configiration files are stored in this repository
+### Terraform configuration files are stored in this repository